How to Lock Apps on iPhone & iPad with Touch ID (2023)

 3. Enter your passcode if requested.

-4. Toggle off any item under Use Touch ID For that you don't want Touch ID enabled for.
+4. Toggle off any item under Use Touch ID For that you don't want Touch ID enabled for by sliding the toggle to the left.

 How to Lock Apps with Touch ID

-Now, to lock apps with your fingerprint on your iPad or iPhone, you'll need to enable Touch ID within the app.
+To lock apps with your fingerprint on your iPad or iPhone, you'll need to enable Touch ID within the app.
 I’ll use the Facebook Messenger app as an example.
-Regardless of the Touch ID app, you want to enable fingerprint app lock for, the ability to turn it on will most likely be found in the settings of that app.
-Some apps ask you to set up Touch or Face ID as part of the setup process.
+Regardless of the Touch ID app, the ability to enable Touch ID will most likely be found in the settings of that app.
+Some apps ask you to set up Touch or Face ID as part of the initial setup process.

 Now you can use your fingerprint instead of a password to unlock the app.
 Just place your thumb (or whatever finger you've enrolled in Touch ID) on the Home button to use Touch ID.